Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 I counted four: `dog`, `optionalDogHouse`, `dogHouse` and `treats`.

 One of these names bothers me in particular.
-Is the `dogHouse` still `optional` after we already checked its' presence?
+Is the `dogHouse` still `optional` after we already checked its presence?
 The type is still `Optional<DogHouse>`, but we already know it cannot be empty!

 We can get rid of all these names and confusion by refactoring with Method References: